Party Wall, Athens, Greece, 2010

-No phase in life offers such an array of experiences as that of being a student.
+No phase in life offers such an array of experiences like that of being a student.
 Emotions and moods rush from intimacy and concentration to exuberance and celebration.
 No time is as social and diverse and never is one’s mind as open.
 The way we live in these years fundamentally impacts the person we become.

 The city of Athens, and particularly the districts of Kerameikos and Metaxourgeio, are characterized by a potpourri of building types, most of them closed and senseless, facing narrow streets.
 Backyards (dictated by code) are left dirty, unused and out of sight.
 Life in these neighborhoods has an intense, diverse edge, which has not been allowed to totally diffuse throughout the area.

 Party Wall, instead of the default backyard model, shifts the building mass to one side of the site, aligning it along the side property line, opening up a range of possibilities.
-Under this model, a yard with the required 4.5 m setback allows the urbanity to become an integral part of the living experience, while providing a communal zone as a buffer between the public and intimate realms of life.
+Under this model, a yard with the required 4.5 m setback allows the urbanity to become an integral part of the living experience while providing a communal zone as a buffer between the public and intimate realms of life.
 This design offers a new porous housing type—one that filters rather than shields.
 The yards can proliferate to form an internal network, reviving the city blocks from within.
 The strategy can be applied in variations (back-to-back or back-to-front), thus diversifying the qualities of the shared spaces.
-The yard provides perfect daylight, intimacy and views.
+The yard provides perfect daylight, intimacy, and views.
 It extends the spaciousness of the rooms of the homes.
 Layering spatial qualities from focused and private on the inside, to shared and social at the outer façade, encourages students to quickly shift between these modes.